Our Texas lawyers demand justice

 We regularly handle third-party construction accidents, which involve injuries caused by someone working for another company, a common situation at construction sites, where there are often several different companies working on the same project.
 Filing a lawsuit against a third party can help you to recover significantly more for your injury than you would receive from workers' compensation alone.

 Put your trust in a law firm that puts your needs first.
-Contact Tracey & Fox.
+Contact Tracey Fox King & Walters.
 We demand justice.